Information on Student End-of-Course (EOC) Evaluation Surveys

 If you are both a student and an instructor at CPS, the default screen you see upon logging in will be your student view.
 You can switch to your instructor dashboard using the drop-down menu in the upper-right corner of the screen.
 Please email email@example.com for assistance with access issues.

 Please note that student comments will only be available to the instructor of the course and CPS administration.
 All CPS students will be able to see summary reports of all current and past online course evaluations through their myNEU accounts, but they will not be able to view the written comments.
 Courses with a response rate of less than 20% of enrolled students will be excluded from the results.
+Courses with 3 or fewer students enrolled are not surveyed.

 Effective Winter 2014, CPS will be using a new course evaluation survey.
 There are two sets of questions: First, a set of questions that will be asked of all courses; second, a set of questions that will only be asked of courses with an online component (hybrid, blended, and fully online classes).
 Students in courses with an online component experience one cohesive survey, not two separate surveys.
 A copy of the current student survey can be found here: